 Even after you have recovered from your broken arm, you may be apprehensive about getting in a car again.
 Your physician and physiotherapist can help restore your confidence.

-If you’ve recently received a broken arm from a car accident, contact Focus Physiotherapy.
+If you’ve recently received a broken arm from a car accident, contact Focus Physiotherapy to learn more about your broken arm recovery.